fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 1. What the model predicted.
 1. How the feature attribution explainer *approximates* what the model considers to make the prediction.

 The explainer *approximates* the model and sometimes (as in this case) also uses an approximation of the input.
 Therefore, some of the attributions that may not make much sense may result from these approximations, not necessarily the model's behavior.
+More about that on [this post](https://cgarbin.github.io/machine-learning-interpretability-feature-attribution/).

 ## Some results from the experiments